UKHomeOffice/application-container-platform/docs/how-to-docs/pv-and-storage-classes.md

 #### Backups for EBS

-Once the ebs has been created, if you'd like to enable EBS snapshots for backups, please raise a ticket via the [BAU support](https://github.com/UKHomeOffice/application-container-platform-bau) so that we can add AWS tags to the volume, which will be picked up by [ebs-snapshot](https://github.com/UKHomeOffice/docker-ebs-snapshot).
-Please remember to specify the retention policy in days to keep the snapshots for.
+Once the ebs has been created, if you'd like to enable EBS snapshots for backups, please raise a ticket via the [Support Portal](https://support.acp.homeoffice.gov.uk/servicedesk/customer/portal/1/create/96) so that we can add AWS tags to the volume, which will be picked up by [ebs-snapshot](https://github.com/UKHomeOffice/docker-ebs-snapshot).